Areva: Other operations

 Areva was involved in military technology, such as designing the nuclear reactor for the French Barracuda class submarine.
 One of Areva's subsidiaries, Euriware (founded in 1991) was specialized in consulting and IT services and employs 2,200 people.
 Areva also owned 1.99% of Safran and 1.4% of Suez Environnement.

 CERCA, a subsidiary of Areva that produces fuel for research reactors, was also involved in TRIGA, a research reactor established in 1996 with the US firm General Atomics that is used for training, research, and the production of radioisotopes.

 Areva was a former corporate member of the Bruegel think tank.

 Notable incidents

 2007 fine

-In January 2007, Areva was fined €53 million by the European Commission for rigging EU electricity markets through a cartel involving 11 companies, including ABB, Alstom, Fuji, Hitachi Japan, AE Power Systems, Mitsubishi Electric Corp, Schneider Electric, Siemens, Toshiba and VA Tech ELIN.
+In January 2007, Areva was fined €53 million by the European Commission for rigging EU electricity markets through a cartel involving 11 companies, including ABB, Alstom, Fuji, Hitachi, AE Power Systems, Mitsubishi Electric, Schneider Electric, Siemens, Toshiba and VA Tech Wabag.
 According to the commission, "between 1988 and 2004, the companies rigged bids for procurement contracts, fixed prices, allocated projects to each other, shared markets and exchanged commercially important and confidential information."